smscommunity/sms-guide/_game/techniques/maneuvers/gbs.md

 ### Beginner

 **Walk the Coconut** *(slow)*
-* Spray the coconut from the tree while on the ground, or climb up the tree and grab the coconut once you land on top of the leaves.
+* Climb up the tree and grab the coconut once you land on top of the leaves.
 * From here, you can simply walk the coconut to the hut.

 **Grounded Throw** *(fast)*